Terms that a Buyer of Business Telephone Systems Should

 That

-to AC and DC at the various voltages and frequencies as needed by the
+and DC at the various voltages and frequencies as needed by the components and

 Refund Policy